Eagles vs. Lions odds, picks: 'Sunday Night Football' predictions from 10K sims

 Why the Eagles can cover

 Philly's three-game win streak has also seen the team cover in all three contests, and the Eagles have a knack for getting up for big games versus high-caliber squads.
 The team is 4-0 ATS in 2025 against teams that enter in with a win percentage of at least 55%, as Detroit possesses.
 On the field, Philadelphia has committed the fewest turnovers (four), which would give it extra possessions versus a Detroit defense which struggles on the road.
-The Lions give up 26.6 points on the road this season, compared to 16.8 points at Ford Field.
+The Lions give up 26.6 points on the road this season, compared to 16.8 points at Ford Field, and the Lions have failed to cover in two of three games as underdogs.
 See which team to back at SportsLine.

 New users can also check out the latest FanDuel promo code and get $150 in bonus bets instantly at FanDuel if your $5 bet wins.